Applications are currently closed.

-You will also be asked to provide details of up to 5 professional role/s or job/s that you have done between 1st January 2019 and 31st March 2020.
+You will also be asked to provide details of up to 5 professional role/s or job/s that you have done since 1st January 2019.
 Your jobs might have occurred one after another or might have overlapped, but the total time worked needs to add up to a minimum of eight weeks.
 You may include part-time roles as long as the total adds up to at least eight weeks.

-Your profession – the following roles are eligible
+Your profession – the following freelancer roles are eligible